roligupta123/food-delivery/README.md

 ## 📌 Future Enhancements

-🔹 User authentication
+🔹 Food list

 🔹 Order tracking system

-🔹 Payment gateway integration
+🔹 show your all information about food

 ## 🤝 Contributing